-The investment rate of return (net of pension plan investment expense, including inflation) applied to the beginning of year total pension liability was 7.2 percent as compared to 7.47 percent which was the assumed long term rate of return as of the end of year.
+The investment rate of return (net of pension plan investment expense, including inflation) applied to the beginning of year total pension liability was 7.47 percent as compared to 7.15 percent which was the assumed long-term rate of return as of the end of year.
 Note that the long term assumed rates of return used for purpose of the GASB 67 valuations were determined in accordance with generally accepted accounting principles.
-This should not be confused with the provisions in the plan of adjustment which established a 6.75 percent assumed rate of return for purposes of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long term rate of return to be used for accounting purposes.
+This should not be confused with the provisions in the plan of adjustment which established a 6.75 percent assumed rate of return for purposes of the various provisions within the plan; the Plan of Adjustment did not attempt to dictate the long-term rate of return to be used for accounting purposes.

-Note 7 - Net Pension Liability of the City for Component I (Hybrid Plan) (Continued)
+Note 8 - Net Pension Liability of the City for Component I (Hybrid Plan) (Continued)

 Based on an experience study from 2008-2013 issued in February 2015, the mortality table assumption was based on RP-2014 Blue Collar Annuitant Table for males and females.
-The tables are projected to be fully generational, based on the 2-dimensional sex distinct mortality scale MP-2014.
+The tables are projected to be fully generational, based on the two-dimensional sex distinct mortality scale MP-2014.

-Cost of living adjustments: This plan has a post retirement COLA feature known as the Variable Pension Improvement Factor ("VPIF") of a 1 percent compound COLA.
+Cost-of-living adjustments: This plan has a postretirement COLA feature known as the Variable Pension Improvement Factor (VPIF) of a 1 percent compound COLA.
 It can be granted beginning July 1, 2015 only if the five-year projection shows the plan funded status above 90 percent based upon 6.75 percent future investment return.
-For purposes of the total pension liability, the actuary assumed a 0.50 percent compound COLA beginning July 1, 2015 to model the potential average COLA over time.
-Had no COLA been assumed, the net pension liability would have been \$2,242,044.
-Had the full I percent COLA been assumed, the net pension liability would have been \$4,686,445.
+For purposes of the total pension liability, the actuary assumed a 0.50 percent compound COLA beginning July 1, 2016 to model the potential average COLA over time.
+Had no COLA been assumed, the net pension liability would have been \$5,020,015.
+Had the full I percent COLA been assumed, the net pension liability would have been \$10,235,786.

-There were no changes in benefit provisions during the year affecting the Total Pension Liability.
+There were no changes in benefit provisions during the year affecting the total pension liability.

-Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2015 was 7.47 percent; however, the single discount rate used at the beginning of the year was 7.2 percent.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that System contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.
+Discount Rate - The discount rate used to measure the total pension liability as of June 30, 2016 was 7.15 percent; however, the single discount rate used at the beginning of the year was 7.47 percent.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that City contributions will be made at rates equal to the difference between actuarially determined contribution rates and the employee rate.

 Projected Cash Flows - Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate.
+Contributions of the System are projected to be at the minimum amounts required by the Plan of Adjustment through 2023, followed by actuarially determined contributions beginning in 2024.
+While no funding policy has been adopted by the City of Detroit, Michigan, the projection of cash flows assumes full funding of contributions such that the plan's net position will be sufficient to make all benefit payments.
+The System believes that the funding practice adopted by the City will be consistent with the underlying objective used in the projection to develop the single discount rate.